 FDA clearance is the critical milestone in evaluating the safety and effectiveness of all medical devices in order to protect public health.
 In the case of diagnostic devices we use to treat patients in eye care, the 510(k) process is the defining standard demonstrating safety and effectiveness to FDA prior to offering these devices for sale.

-FDA clearance for ophthalmic imaging and PACS systems requires meeting certain Consensus Standards such as ISO for optical performance, radiation (light) emissions safety, extensive software verification and validation, written DICOM and JPEG conformance, adherence to Good Manufacturing Practices and Quality Systems Regulations, strict quality production/process standards and electrical safety standards; just to name a few.
+FDA clearance for ophthalmic imaging and PACS systems requires meeting certain Consensus Standards such as ISO for optical performance, radiation (light) emissions safety, extensive software verification and validation, written DICOM and JPEG conformance, adherence to Good Manufacturing Practices and Quality Systems Regulations, strict quality production/

-The device Class applies to instruments used for diagnostic and/or treatment in humans.
-This classification is determined in large part by the intended use, indications for use and evaluation of risk (including light emissions).
+The device Class II applies to instruments used for diagnostic and/or treatment in humans.
+This classification is determined in large part by the intended use, indications for use and evaluation of risk (including light emission hazards).
 Imaging systems hardware and software, PACS systems, OCT’s, b-scans and slit lamps are examples of Class II medical devices.
-Imaging Software alone is also classified as Class II in this context.
+Stand alone ophthalmic imaging software is also classified as Class II in this context as it is used for diagnosis and treatment.
 Class II devices are defined by FDA as prescription items.

 The following links define device class by product, as established in the Federal Code of Regulations (CFR):